Pilot1782/bad_copenheimer/README.md

 This is a discord bot that will scan ip adresses to see if they are minecraft servers and will post the results in your channel.

 # Installation
-To insatll, clone the repository and run setup.pyw,then open dis-bot.pyw.
+To install, clone the repository and run setup.pyw, then open settings.json.
 Then put your discord bot token into 'YOUR TOKEN HERE' and change any of the prefrences you would like.

+### Windows Users

+Enter the dis-bot.pyw and change the line:
+> settings-json = r"settings.json"
+Change "settings.json" to the path of the settings file in your computer.

 # Usage
 The first time you use this bot, run